kmmoody212/tic-tac-toe/README.md

 ## About

 Want to play a quick game of Tic Tac Toe in your browser?
 Bored with the standard "X" and "O" markers?
-Well then do I have some good news for you!
-This application is a cute "Frogs vs. Flies" version of Tic Tac Toe that you can easily play with a friend!
+Well then, do I have some good news for you!
+This application is a cute "Frogs vs. Flies" version of Tic Tac Toe that you can easily play with a friend right in your browser!

 This project was created as a solution to an assignment in the Full Stack JavaScript Course by [The Odin Project](https://theodinproject.com).
 The assignment criteria called for a tic-tac-toe game that uses as little global code as possible, and to create the game using factory functions wrapped inside an IIFE.